alex501212/LangChat/README.md

 * To run unit/integration tests navigate to the frontend folder and run **npm test**
 * To run end to end tests navigate to the frontend folder and run **.\node_modules\.bin\cypress open**
-* From here you can proceed in the Cypress GUI to run e2e tests